hollylawly/flask-graphql-article/article.md

 ### Creating an ABAC Rule

-Attribute based access control means we're authorizing our user to access something **based on an attribute of that user**.
+Attribute based access control means we're authorizing our user to access something **based on an attribute of that user, resources, or the request at hand.**.

-In our quidditch example, let's say our application has special forums where all players that play a certain position can chat with each other.
-For example, every player with `position` equal to "Seeker" will be able to access the Seeker's forum and only the Seeker's forum.
-It doesn't matter what team they're on, as long as they all play the same position.
+In our quidditch example, let's say our application has special forums where all players with certain attributes can chat with each other.
+For example, every player who is in the same `year` at Hogwarts will be able to access the chat for their year.
+It doesn't matter what team they're on, as long as they have the same value for `year`.

 We can actually create this rule pretty easily through the Auth0 dashboard.
 Let's see it in action.